“When do I pay?”

 “What does my money purchase?”

 Teachers specify their classroom’s needs.
 The items vary somewhat by classroom, but more than 2 dozen items, including pencils and other writing/drawing tools; notebooks and other paper products; binders and folders; tissues and hand-sanitizer.
 We buy some sturdier items that we expect to use for multiple years.

 Because we know that not every family can afford to pay, we set the per-student payment about 25 percent above actual per-student cost to ensure we cover all needs.

 “So, does my student still need to bring anything from home?”

 Yes!
 A backpack and lunch box if your student brings lunch.
 For example, your student might be asked to bring in a reusable water bottle, or (for projects) an empty shoe box or milk carton, etc. See next question.

 “Will teachers request additional supplies from families?”

-Teachers specify their classroom’s needs, and the PTA orders corresponding items.
+Teachers specify their classroom’s needs, and the FTME orders corresponding items.
 Some teachers may ask families to bring in special items.
 For example, your student might be asked to bring a reusable water bottle, or (for projects) an empty shoe box or milk carton, etc.

 “How did this program become the only way to buy supplies for my TM student?”

-In recent years, PTA leaders have heard from parents who asked us to address the inefficiency and potential inequity of the school requiring each family to individually fulfill the supplies list.
+In recent years, FTME leaders have heard from parents who asked us to address the inefficiency and potential inequity of the school requiring each family to individually fulfill the supplies list.
 Before initiating this program in 2017, we looked at the experience at other schools and took into account that Thurgood Marshall staff have long had to find ways cover the needs of families unable to purchase the items on their child’s supplies list.

 We hope this program will create convenience as well as equity among classrooms.
-The PTA is committed to ensuring that every student has the pencils, paper and so many other items they’ll need for a great year in school.
+The FTME is committed to ensuring that every student has the pencils, paper and so many other items they’ll need for a great year in school.